-We are going to look at this example of 3R1P chain of type II.
-And we are also going to see briefly how in more complicated chains these ideas can be extended very very easily.
+So, I will give you the overview of this lecture we are going to look at this example of chain of type 2 and we are also going to see briefly.
+How in more complicated chains these ideas can be extended very, very easily?
 Of course, the calculations might be little more involved, but then these ideas that we are discussing of velocity analysis can easily be applied to more complicated chains.

-So, the velocity analysis problem has been defined as the as finding out the input output velocity relation.
-That means, from the actuator to the output we have these problems for the constraint mechanisms.
+So, the velocity analysis problem has been defined as the as finding out the input output velocity relation; that means, from the actuator to the output.

+We have these problems for the constraint mechanisms.

-For robots in which the path planning problem or path generation problem is of importance; and which very intimately depends on the velocity analysis problem for robots; which we are going to discuss.
+For robots, in which the path planning problem or path generation problem is of importance and which were intimately depends on the velocity analysis problem for robots.

-We will continue with the analytical velocity analysis approach for constraint mechanisms.
+Which we are going to discuss, we will continue with the analytical velocity analysis approach for constraint mechanisms.

-And we are going to look at the 3R1P chain.
-We will consider that this displacement analysis is completed which means that; we know the configuration of the mechanism.
-As you know in constraint mechanisms specifying one of the input one input will specify the configuration on the complete mechanism.
-So, I can find out all other angles and angles and of course, the throw of the prismatic pair.
-So, here in the 3R1P we have a prismatic pair.
+And we are going to look at the chain, we will consider that this displacement analysis is completed which means that we know the configuration of the mechanism.
+As you know in constraint mechanisms specifying one of the input one input will specify the configuration of the complete mechanism so, I can find out all other angles.
+Am angles and of course, the throw of the prismatic pair.
+So, here in the we have a prismatic pair.
 So, we can calculate everything given an input.

-So, we are now going to discuss the velocity analysis problem using the analytical method.
+So, we are now going to discuss the velocity analysis problem, using the analytical method.

-Now, in the 3R1P chain of type II we have a prismatic pair which is changing the direction of the sliding as you can see here.
-As we have discussed before you can see that this angle is going to remain fixed.
-When the prismatic pair expands or contracts so to number the links the ground is 1, this is 2, this is 3, this is 4.
+Now, in the chain of type 2 we have a prismatic pair which is changing the direction of the sliding as you can see here.
+As we have discussed before, you can see that this angle is going to remain fixed.
+When the prismatic pair expands or contracts so, to number the links the ground is 1, this is 2, this is 3, this is 4.

 So, between lengths 3 and 4 we have the prismatic pair and this angle between lengths 3 and 4 is going to remain fixed.

-So therefore, I can consider that this is same as having a prismatic pair like this, this is going to simplify my expressions and the analysis so this is e the offset.
-So, offset is measured perpendicular to the direction of sliding so this is 90 degree.
-So, this angle is 90 degree.
-So, e is measured perpendicular to the direction of sliding between the two revolute pairs at the end of the links containing the prismatic pair.
-So, 3 and 4 are connected by the prismatic pair.
-And these two revolute pairs are at the ends of links 4 and links 3 and link 3.
-So, this perpendicular distance is the offset.
-So therefore, rather than having this I can join these two are equivalent.
+So, therefore, I can consider that this is same as having a prismatic pair like this.
+This is going to simplify my expressions and the analysis.
+So, this is e the offset.
+So, offset is measured perpendicular to the direction of sliding.
+So, this is 90 degree, this angle is 90 degree.
+E is measured perpendicular to the direction of sliding between the 2 revolute pairs at the end of the links containing the prismatic pair.
+So, So, 3 and 4 are connected by the prismatic pair and these 2 revolute pairs are at the ends of links 4 and links 3 and link 3 so, this perpendicular distance is the offset.

-Here the distance s so this is the throw of the actuator we will consider this to be the throw of the actuator.
-So, one more important point here s is this length and s dot is the velocity of a point belonging to link 3.
-Suppose we have a point coincident point belonging to link 3 called B 3.
-And another point at the same location which means B 3 and B 4 are coincident.
-So, B 3 belongs to link 3 and B 4 belongs to link 4.
-So, the relative velocity between B 3 and B 4 is a start.
+So, therefore, rather than having this I can join these 2 with at 90 degree and hence obtain a chain like this, which is equivalent these 2 are equivalent.
+Here, the distance S so, this is the throw of the actuator.
+We will consider this to be the throw of the actuator.
+So, 1 more important point here S is this length and 1 start is the velocity of a point belonging to link 3.
+Suppose we have a point coincident point belonging to link 3 called p 3 and another point at the same location which means B3 and B4 a coincident.
+So, B3 belongs to link 3 and B4 belongs to link 4.
+So, the relative velocity between B3 and B4 is s dot.
 So, that is the expansion rate of the prismatic actuator.